EmrayP/FakeStoreAPI/ReadMe.md

 If any exceptions are thrown during the test execution, they will be logged in the test report.
 Review the stack traces to identify and fix the issues in the code.

-By following these steps, you can execute the tests and interpret the results to ensure your application is functioning as expected.

-### Troubleshooting
+## Troubleshooting

 If the artifacts are not getting created, ensure the following:

-1. The target directory exists and contains the necessary report files.
+1. The `target` directory exists and contains the necessary report files.
-2. The actions/upload-artifact@v4 step is correctly configured.
+2. The `actions/upload-artifact@v4` step is correctly configured.
-3. The peaceiris/actions-gh-pages@v4 step is correctly configured with the correct publish_dir.
+3. The `peaceiris/actions-gh-pages@v4` step is correctly configured with the correct `publish_dir`.

-### Hints
+## Hints

-1. Make sure the pom.xml dependencies have the required versions.
+1. Make sure the `pom.xml` dependencies have the required versions.
 2. You can update the IDE version to get the latest updates.
 3. Make sure the GitHub Actions workflow file is correctly configured.

 ## Additional Information

 - Ensure you have configured the base URL and other necessary configurations in the `config.properties` file.
 - Use the provided Postman collection for manual testing and verification of API endpoints.
 - Check the generated Cucumber reports for detailed test execution results and statistics.